monkoose/fzf-hoogle.vim/README.md

  - [hoogle](https://github.com/ndmitchell/hoogle)
  - [jq](https://github.com/stedolan/jq) - for processing json
  - [curl](https://github.com/curl/curl) - for retrieving source code
- - sed, awk, tee, head - should be in any Linux distro
+ - sed, awk, tee - should be in any Linux distro

+ Since v1.2 requires hoogle 5.0.17.13 and above to properly restrict number of the items from hoogle search results.

 **Tested only on Linux**.

 ## Installation